Get

 How Can I Tell If My Dog’s Toenail Injury Is Serious?

 Signs that your dog’s toenail injury is serious can include excessive bleeding, severe limping and indicators of infection like swelling, pus, or a foul odor.
-If you notice any of these problems, contact your vet immediately.
+If you notice any of these problems, contact a vet immediately.
 In addition dogs with immune mediated conditions like lupoid onychodystrophy or nutritional deficiencies will likely suffer from repeated toe nail injuries due to the abnormal and weaker nails.

 Will My Dog’s Toenail Heal on Its Own?

 Some minor toenail injuries can heal on their own.
 However, if your dog is in pain, the quick is exposed, there are signs of infection or the nail is broken but still attached, then veterinary attention is required.
-Contacting your vet and describing the injury is often the best way to proceed.
+Contacting a vet and describing the injury is often the best way to proceed.

 How Can I Prevent My Dog From Getting Toenail Injuries?